Updated May 31, 2026§ For Pets

 Is the Garmin Astro 320 Worth the Price?

-For casual pet owners who just want to keep tabs on their pups in the neighborhood, it’s probably overkill.
-A basic Bluetooth or mobile network tracker like the Whistle GO would be more practical and economical.
+For casual pet owners who just want to keep tabs on their dog in the neighborhood, it’s overkill.
+A cellular GPS tracker like the Tractive or Fi Series 3 would be more practical and far less expensive.

 Who Should Buy the Garmin Astro 320?

-The Astro 320 is purpose-built for serious dog owners who explore remote places far beyond cell service.
-It’s most commonly used by:
+The Astro 320 is purpose-built for dog owners who work or explore in remote places far beyond cell service.
+It regularly appears on lists of the best GPS collars for hunting dogs.
+Its most common users include:

 • Hunters with hounds or flushers